henryf3/bch_mutual_redemption_tool/readme.md

 You need to take into account this:
 - Have your contracts address information, you can get it from the export function in BCHBull (see next section for details).
 - Have your BCHBull private key backed up (see how to get it at [this section](#d-set-your-credentials)).
-- Have contracts created with Early Settlement option ENABLED, this is mandatory to be able to settle down contracts earlier.
+- Have contracts created with Early Settlement option ENABLED, this is mandatory to be able to settle contracts earlier.

 <img src="assets/bch_bull/early_settlement.png" alt="Early settlement enabled">